 If required 90° elbows may be used to make small radius corners.
 Fittings must be brass, stainless, Teflon or other material with at least a 400 °F temperature rating (i.e. nylon).
 Barbed fittings must not restrict flow.

-Installation of the battery in the cockpit requires the battery to be properly vented overboard.
+Installation of the battery in the cockpit requires the battery is properly vented over-board.

 Fault Monitoring Installation